hdorgeval/testcafe-snippets/say-goodbye-to-flakyness.md

-# Flacky or not Flacky?
-Say goodbye to flackyness
+# Flaky or not Flaky?
+Say goodbye to flakyness

-This is an opiniated summary on how to write tests that are not flacky.
+This is an opiniated summary on how to write tests that are not flaky.
 In other words say goodbye to the flakyness.

 ## Current situation

-A test is said to be flacky when it does not behave consistently across platform or even across executions on the same machine.
+A test is said to be flaky when it does not behave consistently across platform or even across executions on the same machine.

 I frequently here that kind of things: